vybu/yoshi/website/docs/templates.md

 ---
-id: project-types
+id: templates
-title: Project Types
+title: Templates
-sidebar_label: Project Types
+sidebar_label: Templates
 ---

-The following Project Types can be generated using `create-yoshi-app`:
+The following Templates can be generated using `create-yoshi-app`:

 ## Client